cremo-music/Notus/README.md

 ## Known issues

 * Importing triplets from MIDI files results in empty duration when the triplet contains identical pitches.
-* FancyPlayer: legato interpretation should bind notes together but not overlap.

 ## Start Contributing

 This is an open-source project, please contact us if you are interested in contributing!

-## Disclaimer

-This project is work in progress!

 ## License
 See [LICENSE](LICENSE)